An End to Motion Sickness?

 Before dissecting this would-be cure, let us first look into the condition itself.
 What exactly is motion sickness?
 Symptoms come to bear when the eyes observe something at odds with other body senses – such as those detected by the skin or inner ear.
 In essence your mind is sounding a silent alarm warning, spreading panic throughout the body.
 The outcome is not always pretty.

 As many as 70% of passengers have experienced some form of motion sickness, while one in five are believed to suffer on a regular basis.

 Until now there has been no obvious solution, save from NHS soundbites akin to common sense as opposed to any ground-breaking treatment.
 Amongst various recommendations is to sit in the front of the vehicle so as to reduce movement, open a window and – you guessed it - breathe slowly.
-Hardly innovative and ‘answers’ that pale in comparison to the answers being readied by JLR.
+Hardly innovative and ‘answers’ that pale in comparison to those being readied by JLR.